 Hiring an attorney to handle your personal injury case is the best thing you can do after a West Palm Beach car accident.
 Why?
 First, hiring an attorney gives you the time you need to focus on your physical recovery.
 Second, settlements are generally more substantial when an attorney is involved in negotiations.
-If you want to maximize the amount of money you get from your lawsuit call Lavent Law for help.
+If you want to maximize the amount of money you get from your lawsuit call Lavent Law, P.A. for help.

 West Palm Beach Auto Accident Attorneys

 Have you been injured in a West Palm Beach traffic accident?
-Contact the attorneys at Lavent Law to find out how we can help you get the money you deserve.
+Contact the attorneys at Lavent Law, P.A. to find out how we can help you get the money you deserve.
 Our West Palm Beach car accident lawyers will aggressively pursue compensation on your behalf and will not rest until you are fairly compensated for your injuries.